-To implement the off-leash dog recreation pilot program, Chapter 3.68 of the County's Ordinance Code must be amended as Section 3.68.080(i) currently prohibits park visitors from recreating in

-County Parks and Recreation Areas with dogs off-leash.
+To implement the off-leash dog recreation pilot program, Chapter 3.68 of the County's Ordinance Code must be amended.
+In its current form, Section 3.68.080(i) prohibits park visitors from recreating in County Parks and Recreation Areas with dogs off-leash.
 The Department recommends that the Board amend the County's Ordinance Code to require the following:

-- Off-leash dog(s) must be under voice and sight control; - Dog(s) must remain on designated and signed trails, within view and earshot, and no more than 25 feet away from owner/handler; - Dog(s) must be on-leash in developed areas (i.e., near traffic, parking lot, lawn or play field, deck, picnic areas, etc.); - No more than two off-leash dogs allowed per owner/handler; and - Owner/handler must have physical control of dog(s) when approaching or being approached by park users not also engaged in off-leash dog recreation.
+- Off-leash dog(s) must remain on designated and signed trails, within view and earshot, and no more than 25 feet away from owner/handler. - Off-leash dog(s) must be under voice and sight control. - Dog(s) must be on-leash in developed areas (i.e., near traffic, parking lot, lawn or play field, deck, picnic areas, etc.). - No more than two off-leash dogs allowed per owner/handler. - Owner/handler must have physical control of dog(s) when approaching or being approached by park users not also engaged in off-leash dog recreation.

-The proposed ordinance amendments are attached hereto as Attachment 4.
+The ordinance amendments are attached hereto as Attachment 3.
 All other requirements specified in Chapter 3.68 will remain in effect.
 This includes, but is not limited to, picking up and removing dog waste, not allowing dogs to damage natural resources, and requiring dogs to be registered and to wear tags.
 Violators will be subject to a penalty detailed in Chapter 3.68 or Title 6, depending on the violation.